|

 • In a large mixing cream together the butter, sugar and egg until fluffy

-• Add the ricotta and key lime juice blend until smooth
+• Add the ricotta, lime zest and key lime juice blend until smooth

 • Add the flour, baking powder, salt and blend well